 SCREENING FOR AVERAGE-RISK PEOPLE

 Both men and women should have a colon cancer screening test starting at age 50.
-Some health care providers recommend that African Americans begin screening at age 45.
+Some providers recommend that African Americans begin screening at age 45.

 Screening options for people with an average risk for colon cancer: